swcarpentry-ja/carpentries-coc/topic_folders/governance/bylaws.md

 ### Responsibilities of Executive Council Members
 Each Member of the Executive Council is responsible for:
-- knowing the organization’s mission, policies, programs, and needs
+- knowing the organisation’s mission, policies, programs, and needs
-- reading and understanding the organization’s financial statements
+- reading and understanding the organisation’s financial statements
-- serving as active advocates and ambassadors for the organization necessary for The Carpentries to advance its mission
+- serving as active advocates and ambassadors for the organisation necessary for The Carpentries to advance its mission
 - leveraging connections, networks, and resources to develop collective action to fully achieve the Carpentries’ mission
-- helping identify personal connections that can benefit the organization’s fundraising and reputational standing, and can influence public policy
+- helping identify personal connections that can benefit the organisation’s fundraising and reputational standing, and can influence public policy
 - preparing for, attending, and conscientiously participating in Executive Council meetings

 ### Number, Tenure, Requirements, and Qualifications
 The Executive Council will be composed of nine (9) Members, each serving a two-year term, without limit on the number of terms.
 Member terms will begin on February 1st, except when filling between-election vacancies (see below).
 Five (5) Members of the Executive Council will be elected by the Executive Council (hereafter referred to as "Council-elected Members").
-The other four (4) Members will be elected by the Membership of the organization ("Community-elected Members").
+The other four (4) Members will be elected by the Membership of the organisation ("Community-elected Members").
 No employer may have more than two elected or appointed representatives on the Executive Council, and Carpentries staff are not eligible to serve as Executive Council Members.
 The Executive Council has the final say in determining whether people are working for the same employer.
 If more than two people who are working for the same employer are elected, they must step down one by one to be replaced by other nominees in order of the number of votes received.

 ### Regular Meetings and Quorum
 The Executive Council must meet at least ten (10) times per year, either in person or online.
 Quorum for meetings of the Executive Council is five Members, including at least one Council-elected and one Community-elected Member.

 ### Compensation
-Members of the Executive Council shall not receive compensation from the Organization for their service, with the exception of administrative support, travel, and accommodation costs related to their duties on the Executive Council.
+Members of the Executive Council shall not receive compensation from the Organisation for their service, with the exception of administrative support, travel, and accommodation costs related to their duties on the Executive Council.

 ### Confidentiality
 Members of the Executive Council will sometimes discuss or be made aware of information or activities that may be sensitive to share publicly (e.g. salary information).
 Executive Council Members are expected to treat such information confidentially and to disclose such information to those outside the Executive Council only when the Executive Council has agreed that such dissemination is appropriate.